1. How do I apply?

 1. Do I have to book my tour in advanced?

-If you are planning on going to Machu Picchu, we recommend booking in advanced.
+If you are planning on going to Machu Picchu, we recommend booking in advance.
 Spots can fill up quickly.
-The most popular trek is the Inca Trail, which can be booked up to 6 months in advanced during the high season (May-October).
+The most popular trek is the Inca Trail, which can be booked up to 6 months in advance during the high season (May-October).

 2. How do I book my tour?